-Deviled Egg Potato Salad with dill and spring onions, a recipe to please a crowd.
+Potato and Egg Salad with dill and spring onions, a recipe to please a crowd.
 A great choice for a BBQ side, picnic, or any occasion.
 Easy to put together, gone from the plate in seconds.

-Now, combine these two superlicious dishes: potatoes and deviled eggs, and you get the salad of all salads: the one and only deviled egg potato salad.
+Now, combine these two superlicious dishes: potatoes and eggs, and you get the salad of all salads.
 It might sound weird, but wait until you try it!

 Still not sold yet?
 Well, let's just make it even more interesting.
-Cut the amount of mayo by half, add some plain yogurt, a bit of dill and spring onions, and there you have it.
-Forget about store-bought salads drenched in heavy dressing, this homemade salad is the best you can every get.
+You can also cut the amount of mayo by half if you wish by adding some plain yogurt, a bit of dill and spring onions, and there you have it, an even lighter version.

 Now, there are two ways of cooking the potatoes: either boil them in their skin, or peel them off, cube them, and then boil them.
 If you go by the first method, the cooking time is a bit longer.
 But it's the way I highly recommend.
 When you boil the potatoes in their skin, they are less breakable and mushy, and can hold their shape better in the salad.